quicwg/base-drafts/draft-ietf-quic-transport.md

 During connection establishment, both endpoints make authenticated declarations of their transport parameters.
-Endpoints are required to comply with the restrictions implied by these parameters; the description of each parameter includes rules for its handling.
+Endpoints are required to comply with the restrictions that each parameter defines; the description of each parameter includes rules for its handling.

 Transport parameters are declarations that are made unilaterally by each